- Who is airing Tour de France?

 Watch Tour de France Live Online – Finish Line

-The 107th Tour de France is finally happening, folks.
-After a two-month delay, the race will begin on Saturday, August 29.
+The 109th Tour de France is finally happening, folks. the race will begin on July 1st with Denmark being host to the Grand Depart.
 If you wish to watch it on your favorite channel but live outside the coverage zone, you don’t have to deal with geo-blocks anymore.

 All you have to do is install a premium VPN service like the ones we suggested above, then connect to a server inside your broadcaster’s market.
 It’s smooth sailing after that because you’ll be able to stream the race live from anywhere.